 Next time you have a clear out at home, don’t just throw things away and donate them instead.
 A recent study found three-quarters of consumers throw away rather than recycle or donate unwanted garments.
 This is down to many people not realising old clothes still retain value and can be recycled.
 So next time you have a clear out, pass all your unwanted items to your local charity or put clothes bin as someone else will be able to find a use for it.

-Let us know how you get on with your Zero Waste Challenge this August by tweeting us @Hitachi_Finance or leave a message on our Facebook using the hashtag #HPFZeroWaste.
+Let us know how you get on with your Zero Waste Challenge by tweeting us @Hitachi_Finance or leave a message on our Facebook using the hashtag #HPFZeroWaste.

 The best holiday destinations for SeptemberThinking of getting away this September but not sure where to go?
 We’ve got you covered.
 2019-7-11